-We have audited the accompanying financial statements of the Bureau of Engraving and Printing (Bureau), which comprise the balance sheets as of September 30, 2019 and 2018, and the related statements of operations and cumulative results of operations, and cash flows for the years then ended, and the related notes to the financial statements.
-We also have audited the Bureau's internal control over financial reporting as of September 30, 2019, based on the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying financial statements of the Bureau of Engraving and Printing (the Bureau), which comprise the balance sheets as of September 30, 2020 and 2019, and the related statements of operations and cumulative results of operations, and cash flows for the years then ended, and the related notes to the financial statements.
+We also have audited the Bureau's internal control over financial reporting as of September 30, 2020, based on the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).